SalmanBambi/codealpha_tasks/CodeAlpha_SecureCodingReview/security_audit_report.md

 ## Executive Summary

 A manual security code review was conducted on a Python-based user management application.
 The audit identified **10 critical or high-severity vulnerabilities** spanning SQL injection, command injection, insecure cryptography, hardcoded credentials, and more.
-All findings have been documented with their risk level, root cause, and a remediated code example in `secure_app.py`.
+All findings have been documented with their risk level, root cause, and a remediated code example in `secure_app.IPYNB`.

 | Severity | Count |
 |----------|-------|